Don’t Buy a Treadmill If…

 1. The motor doesn’t operate smoothly at top speed while a person uses it.

-2. You don’t have enough room.
-You could injure yourself during training so make sure you buy a treadmill with a wide & long enough belt.
+2. You don’t have enough room to work out.
+You could injure yourself during training so make sure you buy a treadmill with a wide and long enough belt.

 3. It’s not stable while running/walking.